Restaurant Billing Software vs POS System: What Do Small Restaurants in India Need?

 This guide breaks down what a POS system actually is, what parts of it matter for small restaurants, and when lighter billing software is the right choice.

-What Is a Restaurant POS System?
+What is a restaurant POS system?

-A POS (Point of Sale) system is software and sometimes hardware that handles the moment a sale is made.
+A POS (Point of Sale) system is software, and sometimes hardware, that handles the moment a sale is made.
 For restaurants, a full POS system typically includes:

 - Order entry screen (for staff)